Blendify/blender-manual/blender_docs/manual/advanced/scripting/addon_tutorial.rst

    Directly executing the script multiple times will add the menu each time too.
-   While not useful behavior, there's nothing to worry about since add-ons will not register themselves multiple times when enabled through the User Preferences.
+   While not useful behavior, there's nothing to worry about since add-ons will not register themselves multiple times when enabled through the Preferences.

 Conclusions